doitintl/bigquery-grafana/README.md

 ## Status: Ready for Beta Testing
 # BigQuery datasource for Grafana 4.6+

-BigQuery datasource plugin provides a support for [BigQuery](https://cloud.google.com/bigquery/) as a backend database.
+BigQuery datasource plugin provide support for [BigQuery](https://cloud.google.com/bigquery/) as a backend database.

 ### Quick start
 Install from [grafana.net](https://grafana.net/plugins/doitintl-bigquery-datasource)

 OR

 Copy files to your [Grafana plugin directory](http://docs.grafana.org/plugins/installation/#grafana-plugin-directory).
-Restart Grafana, check datasources list at http://your.grafana.instance/datasources/new, choose BigQuery option.
+Restart Grafana, check datasources list at http://your.grafana.instance/datasources/new, and choose BigQuery option.

 ## Adding the data source to Grafana